 Beer terms are fun to know.
-But they’re important to understanding and describing the beers you enjoy.
+But they’re important to understanding in describing the beers you enjoy.
 And knowing beer terms is essential if you want to brew your own beer.

 For liquor (distilled spirits) words, visit Liquor Terms.
 Words about wine are at Wine Terms.
 For words about alcohol and drinking, see Alcohol Glossary.
 If you like history, you might enjoy the Prohibition Dictionary.